-- Enter an "=" and type your expression; or click the fx button to open the Search and Insert Functions dialog. - 2.
-Search for the desired function then double-click on it to insert it into your Formula Bar expression. - 3.
-Interactively select your data range going to the worksheet and (a) clicking on a column heading or (b) dragging to select a range of cells. - 4.
-When your expression is complete, click the solution or press Enter.
+Enter an "=" and type your expression; or click the f_x button to open the Search and Insert Functions dialog.

+Search for the desired function then double-click on it to insert it into your Formula Bar expression.

+Interactively select your data range going to the worksheet and (a) clicking on a column heading or (b) dragging to select a range of cells.

+When your expression is complete, click the 4 button or press Enter.